Bookmark and Share

 PICK Chart

-Write "Just Do It" in the Implement quadrant, but you may want to avoid writing the names of the other quadrants because people may have a hard time categorizing something as hard and low payoff if they see the "Kill" label on the chart.
+Write "Just Do It" in the Implement quadrant, but keep the other quadrants blank.
+Try to avoid writing the names of the other quadrants because people may have a hard time categorizing something as hard and low payoff if they see the "Kill" label on the chart.

 Keep it simple.
 If the team decides that it is important that an idea be ranked as 'extremely hard' or 'very high payoff', you can make a note of that or place it along a quadrant accordingly, but try to encourage team members to think of the chart as only 4 choices.
 Ranking the ideas along a continuous scale is a waste of time since the relative ranking is not going to be recorded and analytical people tend to argue too much about where exactly along the scale an item belongs.